acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 ## Paper Submission Information
 Papers may be submitted to the ARR 2024 [June cycle](https://openreview.net/group?id=aclweb.org/ACL/ARR/2024/June#tab-your-consoles).
-Papers that have received reviews and a meta-review from ARR (whether from the ARR 2024 June cycle or an earlier ARR cycle) may be committed to EMNLP (link to be provided later).
+Papers that have received reviews and a meta-review from ARR (whether from the ARR 2024 June cycle or an earlier ARR cycle) may be committed to EMNLP via the [commitment link](https://openreview.net/group?id=EMNLP/2024/Conference).

 ## Mandatory Reviewing Workload (NEW!!)